datocms/old-website/src/docs/05_guides/07_single-sign-on/02_configure-sso-with-okta.md

 * Deactivate users in DatoCMS
 * Push groups and membership to DatoCMS

+*Disclaimer: This integration with Okta is currently under development and is not available to customers yet.
+[Contact us](/support) to learn more.*

+### Table of Contents

+### Features

 The following provisioning features are supported:

-* **Push New Users** - Creating a new user in Okta and assigning them to the DatoCMS application will create a new user in DatoCMS.
+* **Create User** - Creating a new user in Okta and assigning them to the DatoCMS application will create a new user in DatoCMS.
-* **Push Profile Updates** - Updates to a user in Okta will be pushed to DatoCMS.
+* **Update User Attributes** - Updates to a user in Okta will be pushed to DatoCMS.
-* **Push User Deactivation** - Deactivating the user or disabling the user's access to DatoCMS within OKTA will deactivate the user in DatoCMS.
+* **Deactivate Users** - Deactivating the user or disabling the user's access to DatoCMS within OKTA will deactivate the user in DatoCMS.
+* **Reactivate Users** - User accounts can be reactivated from Okta.
-* **Import New Users** - Users created in DatoCMS can be pulled into Okta and turned into new AppUser objects for matching against existing Okta users.
+* **Import Users** - Users created in DatoCMS can be pulled into Okta and turned into new AppUser objects for matching against existing Okta users.
+* **Import Groups** - Groups created in DatoCMS can be pulled into Okta for reference within Okta.
 * **Push Groups** - Groups created in Okta can be pushed to DatoCMS.
 Attributes pushed include name and group members.
-* **Pull Groups** - Groups created in DatoCMS can be pulled into Okta for reference within Okta.
 * **Delete Groups** - Groups deleted or removed from the DatoCMS application within Okta will be deleted within DatoCMS.

+### Prerequisites

+* Single Sign-On is only available for Ultimate and Enterprise plans.

-### SAML Configuration Steps
+### Configuration Steps

+#### SAML App

 Switch your Okta dashboard to *Admin mode* by clicking the button in the upper right corner: